An HI story of galaxies in Abell 2626 and beyond: Discussion

 \subsection{Trends with projected distance}

-First of all, the clearest result we found while examining the \hi properties of the galaxies in A2626 is the increase of \hi deficient galaxies towards the cluster core in Fig. \ref{fig:HIdef_plot1}.
-This trend probably indicates an increase of gas removal efficiencies in the cluster core, similar to what previous observations have found (e.g. \citealt{Solanes2001, chung2009}).
-Moreover, \hi detected galaxies in the substructures are mainly found in the cluster outskirts.
-Interestingly, beyond R$_{200}$, both non-substructure and substructure galaxies in A2626 as well as the galaxies in the Swarm have a similar range of \hi deficiencies.
-This hints at pre-processing in some of the substructure galaxies in A2626 and in the Swarm galaxies, before they are fully exposed to the intra-cluster medium.
+First of all, the clearest result we found while examining the \hi properties of the galaxies in A2626 is the increase in \hi -deficient galaxies towards the cluster core in Fig. \ref{fig:HIdef_plot1}.
+This trend probably indicates an increase in gas removal efficiencies in the cluster core, similar to what previous observations have found (e.g. \citealt{Solanes2001, chung2009}).
+Moreover, \hi -detected galaxies in the substructures are mainly found in the cluster outskirts.
+Interestingly, beyond R$_{200}$, both non-substructure and substructure galaxies in A2626, as well as the galaxies in the Swarm, have a similar range of \hi deficiencies.
+This indicates pre-processing in some of the substructure galaxies in A2626 and in the Swarm galaxies before they are fully exposed to the intra-cluster medium.